letswritetw/en-letswrite-tw/content/posts/ga-no-sessions/index.md

 - - - - - -

-## <span class="ez-toc-section" id="find-the-problem"></span>Find The Problem<span class="ez-toc-section-end"></span>
+## Find The Problem

-In the beginning, I suspected that I didn’t receive sessions because I installed the Chrome extension that prohibits ga tracking. “[Google Analytics Opt-out Add-on](https://chrome.google.com/webstore/detail/google-analytics-opt-out/fllaojicojecljbmefodhfapmkghcbnh?hl=en)“.
+In the beginning, I suspected that I didn’t receive sessions because I installed the Chrome extension that prohibits ga tracking.
+[Google Analytics Opt-out Add-on](https://chrome.google.com/webstore/detail/google-analytics-opt-out/fllaojicojecljbmefodhfapmkghcbnh?hl=en).
 After the removal, the Realtime report still did not see the pageviews.

 Then I thought that the day before I write the article, I wanted to try AB/test.
 When I setting the GA tracking code, I added the config of google optimize, and went to optimize to end the A/B test, but the same, the GA page view did not send out.